top of page

 1. Update Every 6 to 12 Months

-A good rule of thumb is to refresh your portfolio at least twice a year.
-This ensures that your images reflect your current look and skill level.
+A good rule of thumb is to refresh your portfolio at least once or twice a year.
+This helps ensure your photos reflect your current look, style, and skill level.
+As you gain more experience or work on new projects, you should update your images to show your progress and range.

 3. When You Gain New Experience